Language-and-Compiler-Design/LCD25_lab07/README.md

 # Language and Compiler Design - NOVA FCT 2025

-## Lab 3 – `CALCB` definitional interpreter and compiler
+## Lab 4 – `CALCB` type system and compiler with short-circuit evaluation

-This repository contains the starter code for **Lab 3** of the course **Language and Compiler Design**.
+This repository contains the starter code for **Lab 4** of the course **Language and Compiler Design**.
-In this lab, you will extend the previous lab sessions' work on the `CALCB` language.
-You need to add boolean constants, logical operators, and comparison operators to the language.
-You will also implement a compiler that translates `CALCB` expressions into LLVM code.
+In this lab, you will extend the previous lab sessions' work on the `CALCB` language to implement short-circuit evaluation of boolean expressions and relational operators.
+To be able to generate code that compares both integer and boolean values, you need to implement a static type system that correctly identifies the types of the values being compared.
+You can then implement a compiler that translates `CALCB` expressions into LLVM code correctly.

----
+### Action points

+Assuming that you have completed the previous labs, the following steps outline the tasks you need to accomplish in this lab:

+1. **Implement Relational Operators**: Extend the language to include relational operators such as `<`, `<=`, `>`, `>=`, `==`, and `!=`.
+These operators should work with both integer and boolean values, returning a boolean result.
+These operations can dynamically check the type of the operands to appropriately handle both integer and boolean values.

+2. **Static Type System**: Implement a static type system that checks the types of expressions at compile time and labels the AST appropriately.

+3. **LLVM Code Generation**: Extend the compiler to generate LLVM code for the relational operators.
+Do not generate short-circuit evaluation in the LLVM code yet; instead, generate code that evaluates both sides of the expression and then performs the comparison using the appropriate LLVM instructions for the types involved.

+4. **Implement Short-Circuit Interpreter**: Modify the interpreter to support short-circuit evaluation for boolean expressions.
+This means that in expressions like `A && B`, if `A` is false, `B` should not be evaluated, and similarly for `A || B`.

+5. **LLVM Code Generation for Short-Circuit Evaluation**: Finally, extend the compiler to generate LLVM code that implements short-circuit evaluation for boolean expressions.
+This will involve generating labelled basic blocks, conditional branches in the LLVM code, and phi nodes to join the result in the end.

 ### Building the Project